Alejandrina Germán on the PLD consultation: “We cannot add Luis de León’s votes to Margarita”

 Santo Domingo, DR.

-The suspension of the presidential aspirations of Luis de León, leader of the Fuerza Boschista, to support former Vice President Margarita Cedeño in the internal consultation of the Dominican Liberation Party (PLD), it represents “a problem” for the organizing commission of that process.
+The suspension of the presidential aspirations of Louis of Leon, leader of the Boschista Force, to support former Vice President Margarita Cedeño in the internal consultation of the Dominican Liberation Party (PLD), it represents “a problem” for the organizing commission of that process.

 This was stated by Alejandrina Germán, coordinator of the Organizing Commission of the PLD Consultation, expressing that the votes obtained by Luis de León in the process next Sunday October 16, will not be attributed to Margarita Cedeño because “it violates human rights.”